 This course examines the concepts that have been advanced from time to time to provide the structure for formulating and managing defence policy and commanding the Canadian Armed Forces.
-The main vehicles for this investigation are the studies and reports concerning the higher direction of national defence prepared between 1936 and 1992.
+The main vehicles for this investigation are the studies and reports concerning the higher direction of national defence prepared.
+Various historical and contemporary case studies will be used as the basis of analysis and discussion.